 - Take a break (a walk around)

-- Our thoughts are closely linked to our emotions and when there is something on our mind that we’re worried about, it can grow and can cause us to feel other things such as anxiety or an uneasiness.
+Prompt: Our thoughts are closely linked to our emotions and when there is something on our mind that we’re worried about, we may feel anxious or uneasy.

-Prompt: Today we’re going to take a few moments and write down something that we may be worrying about.
+Today we’re going to write down something that we may be worried about.
 This can be completely private and you do not need to share it with anyone, this exercise is for you.
-We’re then going to break down those thoughts by gathering facts to see the details of that thought.

 *Give the students time to write*